-Miso soup recipes contain miso paste.
-What is miso?
-It is a Japanese name for fermented soy bean paste.
+Miso soup recipes contain miso paste which is basically fermented soy bean paste.

 The nutritional value of soy beans have been widely researched and many substances in these beans have been shown to help a wide range of diseases including stomach and prostate cancer, high cholesterol levels and menopause.